simtownai/simtown/README.md

 - ai

-  - reflect on broadcast and listen
+  - figure out timing of broadcasts and how to make npcs aware about this

   - make broadcast not interruptable
   - figure out what happens when 2 npcs decide to talk with each other at the same time
   - create kamala and trump chars